pulumi/docs/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 #### Step 4.
 Fix Program

 Your Pulumi AI-generated program may not work when you run `pulumi up` the first time (like ours), but you can ask it to fix the error.
-It's OK to have Pulumi AI fix an error as part of the **GPT your IaC Challenge**.
+It's OK to have Pulumi AI fix an error as part of the **GPT Your IaC Challenge**.
 Go back to [pulumi.com/ai](https://pulumi.com/ai) and enter in the chat widget `Fix this error <error output from pulumi up>`

 ![alt_text](/images/challenge/AIStep4.png "navigate to Pulumi AI website")